josh-clarke/pug-web-starter-files/README.md

 </html>
 ```

-You can also include partials with a simple include line:
+You can also include partials with like this:

 ```pug
 header